ArjoNagelhout/urbanar_project_report/content/evaluation/index.md

 Also here, the most reactions revolve around the app’s efficiency.
 People have to reselect objects from their inventory if too many items have been added to the inventory.
 Next to that, a true to world initial scale of the assets would mean the user needs to increase the size of an asset less.
 The selection box around the tree means the visualization of a selection could be made more visible.
 These are all relatively easy features to implement, and could be implemented in the app to improve its usability and accessibility.

-Whereas we initially anticipated the user tests themselves to take around 5 minutes, all of them lasted between 10 and 15 minutes.
-We gave users more time to finish their build.
-This all had one reason: a constant that was evident from all user tests:
+Whereas we initially anticipated the user tests themselves to take around 5 minutes as described in the protocol, all of them lasted between 10 and 15 minutes.
+Users were given more time to build what they want.
+This was because of a constant that was evident from every single user test:
 > IT'S SO MUCH FUN!

 ## Quantitative analysis of the results